knuckleswtf/pastel/stubs/index.md

 # If you want a logo on the sidebar, set this to the path to the logo image file.
 Must be either a URL or a path relative to the docs destination from a browser.
 logo: false

+# Date the docs were last updated.
+Leave this as empty to use the last time the file was modified
+last_updated: ''

 ---

 # Introduction